browserengineering/book/book/embeds.md

 [cant-access]: https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy#cross-origin_script_api_access

-Since iframes can contain iframes, in general each `Tab` has a tree of HTML documents nested within each other.
+Since iframes are HTML documents, they can contain iframes.
+So in general each `Tab` has a tree of HTML documents---*frames*---nested within each other.
 Each node in this tree will be a `Frame` object.
-We'll use one rendering event loop for all `Frame`s, which as you see won't be *too* much work (it's mostly code refactoring).
-Let's get started on that.
+We'll use one rendering event loop for all `Frame`s.

-Basically, we'll want to refactor `Tab` so that it's a container for a new `Frame` class.
-The `Frame` will do most of what the `Tab` used to do.
-More specfically, the `Tab` class will take care of the following:
+In terms of code, basically, we'll want to refactor `Tab` so that it's a container for a new `Frame` class.
+The `Frame` will implement the rendreing work that the `Tab` used to do, and the `Tab` becomes a coordination and container class for the frame tree.
+More specfically, the `Tab` class will:

-* Running animation frames and rendering
+* Kick off animation frames and rendering
-* Accessibility
+* Impement accessibility
-* Glue code between `Browser` and the documents to implement event handling
+* Provide glue code between `Browser` and the documents to implement event handling
-* Proxying communication between frame documents
+* Proxy communication between frame documents
 * Own the display list for all frames in the tab
 * Commit to the browser thread

-And the `Frame` class will:
+And the `Frame` class will be:

 * Own the DOM and tree layout trees, and scroll offset, for its frame
 * Own a `JSContext` if it is cross-origin to its parent (but let's ignore that for now and use a single context for all frames)>
 * Run style, layout and paint on the its DOM and layout tree
-* Implement loadin and event handlling (focus, hit testing, etc) its own HTML document
+* Implement loading and event handling (focus, hit testing, etc) its own HTML document

-A `Frame` will also recurse into child frames for additional rendering and hit testing.
+A `Frame` will also recurse into child `Frame`s for additional rendering and hit testing.

 The `Tab`'s load method, for example, now simply manages history state and asks